Federation of Banking and Savings

-The Federation of Banking and Savings (Federación Estatal de Banca y Ahorro, FEBA) was a trade union representing workers in the finance sector in Spain.
+The Federation of Banking and Savings (Federación Estatal de Banca y Ahorro, FEBA) was a Spanish trade union representing workers in the finance sector in Spain.

 The union was founded on 28 November 1976, and affiliated to the Workers' Commissions.
 It had 7,868 members in 1981, and by 1994 its membership had grown to 31,863.
 In 1997, it merged with the National Federation of Insurance, to form the Federation of Financial and Administrative Services.